davidpham5/blogging-is-back-baby/src/content/posts/The very expensive education of Jeff Bezos.md

  >
  >His explanation sounds almost absurd, and yet it reminds me of so many other opinions I've heard.

-Call it an “education” for Bezos and his billionaire peers, but the ones footing the bill are the staff of the _Post_, _LA Times_, _USA Today_, and other papers across the country.
-I am very doubtful Mr. Bezos is going to write a check at the end of the year and avoid layoffs.
-It would suggest that he made a mistake -- something he is not capable in doing.
+Call it an “education” for Bezos and his billionaire peers, but the ones footing the bill are the staff of the _Post_, _LA Times_, and _USA Today_.
+I am very doubtful Mr. Bezos is going to write a check at the end of the year to avoid Post having to do layoffs, again.
+It would suggest that he made a mistake -- something he is not capable of doing.
 Just how far will the appeasement go in anticipation of a second Trump term, even before the election?
 I don’t know, but it could cost us more than just a paper’s subscribers.